Pinafore/cl1-hw/dan/README.md

 ----------------

 1. Submit your `dan_guesser.py` file and `parameter.py` file (if you change any defaults)
-2. Submit an analysis PDF document if you did any of the extra credit.
+2. Submit an analysis PDF document as `analysis.pdf` if you did any of the extra credit.
 This document should contain:
-      * An explanation of what you did
+      * Provide an explanation of your work, including details on the type of hyper-parameter tuning you performed.
+Please follow this with a detailed explanation.
+For example, you may include graphs such as Accuracy vs. Hyper-parameter values to illustrate the results.
       * Your results on the full dataset (should be your accuracy given a given number of answer ... bigger the better)
       * The full command line invocation and example outputs